harrycresswell/harry/content/writing/24-05-02-reducing-css/index.md

 First I converted all SASS variables to [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 Next I changed my Utopia fluid type scale [from CSS locks to CSS Clamp](https://github.com/harrycresswell/harry/commit/b5202cbaf11450413a137a07d698306248ac5b15).

-Following this, I ditched my old SASS based spacing system in favour of, you guess it, a fluid responsive scale using Utopia.
+Following this, I ditched my old SASS based spacing system in favour of, you guess it, a fluid responsive scale using [Utopia](https://utopia.fyi/).

-Now both type and spacing on my site resizes fluidly depending on viewport width or device.
+Now, both type and spacing on my site resizes fluidly depending on viewport width or device.
 To make this happen, Utopia makes heavy use of the Clamp function, providing a scale of Custom Properties.

 For type: